 - Loss of consortium

-Personal injury claims allow you to pursue both types of damages because you can suffer permanent and chronic symptoms that can impact your daily life long after the initial injury.
+Insurance companies and the court system allow you to pursue both types of damages.
+This is because you can suffer permanent and chronic symptoms that can impact your daily life long after you pay for medical bills.

-The factors that a jury can consider when deciding how much compensation to award you can include:
+The factors a jury can consider when deciding how much compensation to award you include the following:

 - Your age